AMWA-TV/is-07/README.md

 Readers should read the [documentation](docs/) in this repository, and the [APIs](APIs/), which are written in RAML.

-HTML renders of this repo will be made available through [GitHub Pages](https://amwa-tv.github.io/nmos-event-tally)
+> HTML rendered versions of all NMOS Specifications are available on the [NMOS GitHub pages](https://amwa-tv.github.io/nmos)

 ## Releases